kinecosystem/kin-ecosystem-sdk-docs/docs/getting-started.md

 ### JWT

 * Generate your JWT key pair.
-* Provide Ecosystem with your JWT public keys.
+* Provide Kin with your JWT public keys.
 * Receive your JWT issuer jss/app-id, that will uniquely identify your application.

 ## Integrate Client SDK